thradams/cake/removing_phase_2.md

 ## Proposal

-Remove phase 2.
-The usage of line-continuation will be handled at preprocessor directives just ignoring completely the token.
+Remove phase 2 and handle line continuation at preprocessor directives as if they were spaces with the diference they are ignored/deleted.

 ## Breaking changes

 Code using line continuation that survives preprocessor will result in error.

 Sample:

 ```c
 int a\
 b;